TheragenGenomecare/GenomomFF/README.md

 After running GenomomFF_training successfully, this will create the rc and rl parameter files inside the training folder, which are used for testing the data.

 ## `Testing the Data`
-### Pleae check the bininfo files, file formats, and locations inside the testing folder.
+### Please check the bininfo files, file formats, and locations inside the testing folder.
 #####  Run testing Code
 ```python GenomomFF_testing.py```